 Social Impact

+In addition to the financial benefits (and risks) incurred by the investor, Glassnotes also provides an attractive set of non-monetary benefits to both the investor and the user community.
+The social impact of Glassnotes products and services is discussed below.

 Benefits

-If a picture is worth a thousand words, then as a teaching and training tool, Glassnotes can deliver unsurpassed benefits to the classroom.
+If a picture is worth a thousand words, and Glassnotes can deliver more than 32 pictures per second; then, the thousands of pictures in a Glassnotes notebook can tell a very powerful story.
+As a teaching and training tool, Glassnotes can deliver unsurpassed benefits to the classroom.
 In less wealthy countries and school districts where specialized instruction is too expensive, students can be immersed in Glassnotes’ “you are there” experience.
 Students can repeat the learning experience as many times as desired through Glassnotes notebook playback (which does not require purchase of the expensive Google Glass device) via any web browser.